"A Lecture given to the Sarat Academy London UK"; Bill Bland, June 11th 1998. First pubished in "Sarat Analytica"; Journal of the Sarat Academy.

 BACK TO SOCIALIST ART INDEX PAGE of ALLIANCE:

-"WHAT'S NEW PAGE";
+NEW PAGE";